Create a Website Account - Manage notification subscriptions, save form progress and more.

 Capped Value (CV): The formula is: Previous year's Taxable Value minus Losses (physical changes to the property) times the Consumer Price Index (CPI) or 5%; whichever is less, plus Additions (physical changes to the property), (TV-Losses multiplied by CPI (5%) plus Additions equals CV)

-State tax law MCL 211.27 states that the purchase price is no longer the presumptive True Case Value of a property.
+Michigan law requires that all property be uniformly assessed at 50% of the usual selling price (True Cash Value).
 The assessment may be close to 50% of the purchase price but the property SEV is determined by investigating the other sales in the vicinity of the property.
 All of the SEVs in the vicinity of the property are set using that sales study.

 Sale prices going down in the neighborhood will not be reflected immediately in your assessment.
 The State allows for a two year sales study.
 That study includes sales a much as 24 months old; those older sales produce a value that is at least 9 months behind the market.